I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 It was ridiculously imprecise, but, with threadlocker on the bolts, I simply used the silly test results to dial the appropriate pneumatic pressure displayed on the compressor/tank, and to hold the impact wrench’s trigger for the prescribed time.
 With the flywheel bolted up, Brandon and I went on with our day, realizing we had bigger issues to solve.

 I placed the clutch against the flywheel and shoved the plastic alignment tool (which came with the kit) through the former’s splines and into the pilot bearing.
 This made sure that the clutch was perfectly concentric with the flywheel so that the input shaft could go through the clutch’s splines and into the pilot bearing.
-I did held this alignment tool while gradually torquing the pressure plate down to the flywheel, alternating sides as I tightened to ensure a uniform fit.
+I did held this alignment tool while gradually torquing the pressure plate, which I’d installed over the clutch disc, down to the flywheel, alternating sides as I tightened to ensure a uniform fit.

 With the clutch kit in place, we rolled the transmission back up against the engine.
 Getting the engine and trans bell housing bolt holes to line up took some effort (upper body strength, and, mind you, at this point we were roughly 10 hours in, wrenching in a groggy slumber on our backs) and some long bolts to act as guides, but we powered through.

 Installation of everything else was the reverse of removal, which is a classic Haynes Manual way of oversimplifying an arduous task.
 And it was arduous.
-The image above shows us after we bolted up the Aisin five-speed and used the trans jack to lift the heavy transfer case.
+The image above shows the Jeep after we bolted up the Aisin five-speed and used the trans jack to lift the heavy transfer case.
 But of course, that didn’t really lift it perfectly to the right spot on the back of the transmission, so Brandon and I had to basically bench-press the case while rotating it just so.
 At this point, we were nearly 11 hours in; it was 2 a.m.

 With the T-case tightened, we moved the jack from under the transmission to under the transfer case, so we could install the crossmember under the transmission.
-Then we attached the exhaust, various transfer case and transmission linkages and connectors, and with the trans now all hooked up and being held in place by the crossmember, Brandon and I went to our motel—but not before taking this photo of our filthy selves at 3:16 a.m.
+Then we attached the exhaust and various transfer case and transmission linkages and connectors, and with the trans now all hooked up and being held in place by the crossmember, Brandon and I went to our motel—but not before taking this photo of our filthy selves at 3:16 a.m.

 We took the Chevy 2500 to the motel, and upon arrival at ~3:40 A.M., we were greeted by a receptionist who told us: “Okay, check in is at 3 p.m.”

-Brandon and I, covered in grease and both looking at the ground at this point because we were too tired to support our heads, slowly looked up at each other.
+Brandon and I, covered in grease and both looking at the ground at this point because we were too tired to support our heads, slowly peered up at each other.
 He looked into my eyes and I looked into his, and where we might otherwise have seen “joy” or “a soul,” all we saw was hollowness.
 The receptionist told us that, since we were so late, she couldn’t give us the room we’d reserved since we were officially “no shows” for the night.
-As it approached 4 a.m.., firmly, but somehow still courteously, I asked her to phone up her manager, and no I didn’t care if he was asleep.
+As it approached 4 a.m.., I firmly, but somehow still courteously, asked her to phone up her manager, and no I didn’t care if he was asleep.

 This did the trick.
 Brandon and I washed the grime off our faces (yes, that dirt on the towel above is just from my face), and pretty much died in our beds that night, waking up five hours later in filthy bedsheets, ready to finish the job.